 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.

-If you were a pedestrian hit by a car, you may have a personal injury claim.
-You can seek compensation for your injuries by filing a personal injury lawsuit.
-If you are injured in a pedestrian accident in California, you may be able to recover damages for your:
+If you were a pedestrian hit by a car, you may have a personal injury claim and can sue the at-fault parties for compensation.
+Even if you were partly to blame, you may still be able to recover some damages.

 Pedestrians include skateboarders, roller skaters, and people on scooters or wheelchairs.